tddpirate/androiddocker/README.md

 ## After installation
 * When you exit the Android Studio, the container stops execution.
 * You can restart the container with `androiddocker/start_androidstudio.sh`
+* Ensure that you have the rules in ./51-android.rules also defined also in your host system's /etc/udev/rules.d - you may accomplish this by `sudo cat ./51-android.rules >> /etc/udev/rules.d/51-android.rules`

 ## Building the Android Cordova container
 If you want to build the Android Cordova container: